 - You no longer need extra software to connect your hardware wallet to Bitcoin Core.
 Use Bitcoin Core's own Hardware Wallet Interface with one

-The data directories of the services can be found in /var/lib
+The data directories of the services can be found in /var/lib on the deployed machines.

 Installation

-(on a Linux machine) in the nix-bitcoin directory and then create a NixOps deployment with the provided network.nix
+The easiest way is to run nix-shell (on a Linux machine) in the nix-bitcoin directory and then create a NixOps deployment with the provided network.nix in the network directory.

 Fix the FIXMEs in configuration.nix and deploy with nixops in nix-shell.